GDPR Compliance

 We process personal data based on the following legal bases under Article 6 of GDPR:

-- Consent (Article 6(1)(a)): For biometric data processing, we obtain explicit consent before collecting facial images or creating face embeddings.
+- Consent (Article 6(1)(a) and Article 9(2)(a)): For biometric data processing, we obtain explicit, informed, and freely given consent before processing facial images or creating face embeddings.
+Consent for biometric processing is collected separately from service terms acceptance and may be withdrawn at any time.

-- Contract (Article 6(1)(b)): Processing necessary to provide our verification services as agreed in our terms.
+- Contract (Article 6(1)(b)): Processing necessary to provide our verification services as agreed in our Terms of Service.

-- Legal Obligation (Article 6(1)(c)): Processing required to comply with applicable laws, such as anti-money laundering regulations.
+- Legal Obligation (Article 6(1)(c)): Processing required to comply with applicable data protection, consumer protection, and age verification laws.

-- Legitimate Interests (Article 6(1)(f)): Processing for fraud prevention, security, and service improvement, where our interests don't override your rights.
+- Legitimate Interests (Article 6(1)(f)): Processing for fraud prevention, security monitoring, and service improvement, where our interests do not override your fundamental rights.

 3. Special Category Data

 Biometric data used to uniquely identify individuals is considered "special category" data under GDPR Article 9.
-We process this data only with your explicit consent (Article 9(2)(a)) for the specific purpose of identity verification.
+We process this data only with your explicit consent (Article 9(2)(a)) for the specific purpose of age verification and identity confirmation.

 4. Your Rights Under GDPR